 Okay, so this one is a little strange.
 Yes, pictured above is a Sephora Liquid Makeup Remover, a category of product that I denounced for travel in a previous section.
 Let’s get past what’s in the bottle, and focus on the adorable little bottle itself.

 Tiny bottles are your friends.
 Fill them with hair products, lotions, face soap, you name it.

-Tiny bottles like these are super easy to collect if you’re looking out for them.
+Tiny bottles like the makeup remover bottle above are super easy to collect if you’re looking out for them.
 I acquired this little beauty from a Sephora point reward.
-I also have a teeny bottle that came filled with Smashbox Primer Oil in an Ipsy bag, but I now use it for my on the go Argan oil.
+I also have a teeny bottle that came filled with Smashbox Primer Oil in an Ipsy bag.
+I now use that for my on-the-go Argan oil.

 That’s all for today!